xbsonmez/feedback/README.md

 - You can see the success modal and failure modal, according to response situation.
 - It send POST request to create feedback.
 - You can see the list of feedbacks [feedback list](https://feedbackybe.herokuapp.com/).
-- That application was deployed on [feedback](https://xbsonmez.github.io/feedback/).
+- That application was also deployed [feedback](https://xbsonmez.github.io/feedback/).